-The hops may be added all at once; but more commonly, they are metered out in portions throughout the boil either at the start of the boil or near the end of the boil.
-Bittering hops are usually added at the beginning of the boil to maximize isomerization of their alpha-acid content and to drive off undesirable flavor compounds.
-Aroma hops are added part way through or at the end of the boil for the delicate hop flavor components.
-Some bittering hops contribute to hop aroma, even when added early in the boil (11).
+The hops may be added all at once; but more commonly, they are metered out in portions throughout the boil either at the start of the boil or near the end of the boil known as finish hopping.
+Bittering hops are usually added at the beginning of the boil to maximize isomerization of their alpha-acid content.
+Hops are added early in the boil to aid in the precipitation of proteins, thus providing a cleaner fermentation.
+Moreover, if hops are added early in the boil, undesirable volatile components (e.g., myrcene) are driven off (Kunze, 1996).
+On the other hand, some brewers prefer boiling the wort vigorously for 15 to 30 minutes before adding hops to minimize the precipitation of alpha-acids.

-The primary method used to get hop flavor and aroma in the beer is to add hops very late in the boil.
-This practice is called "late hopping," "late kettle hopping," "aromatic hopping," or "finish hopping."
+The primary method used to get hop flavor and aroma in the beer is to add hops very late in the boil or even to the whirlpool for a distinct and intensive hop aroma.
+This practice is called “late hopping,” “late kettle hopping,” “aromatic hopping,” or “finish hopping.”

 In smaller breweries, whole hops or pellets are manually added to the kettle.
+Direct addition of hops to the kettle through the manway door is possible.
 When hops are added to the kettle, the heat should be shut off or the hops added very slowly to prevent a boil-over.
+Breweries using whole hops must use a hopjack or a hop strainer when casting the wort to remove spent hops.

 The quantity of hops is determined by several factors: alpha-acid content, desired hop flavor and aroma in the finished beer, condition of the hops, efficiency of the hop extraction, brewing process, and type of brewing water.
 The hopping rate for bitterness can be calculated, whereas the rates at which hops should be added for flavor and aroma are less accurate.

-One way of enhancing floc formation is through the addition of kettle finings.
-Copper finings (also referred to as Irish moss) is a form of seaweed consisting mostly of a complex starchy polymer called K-carrageenan.
+One way of enhancing floc formation is through the addition of copper finings.
+Copper finings (also referred to as kettle finings, carrageenan, or Irish moss) is a form of seaweed consisting mostly of a complex starchy polymer called K-carrageenan.
 K-carrageenan, like polyphenols, has a negative charge and is effective in precipitating positively-charged proteins from the wort solution.
+Use of carrageenan is helpful in some cases—especially with ales that have not been given a protein rest—and is common in the United Kingdom.

 Choice of Material